Gaussian Approximation Potentials: a brief tutorial introduction

 QUIP is a molecular simulation sandbox written in object-oriented FORTRAN95/2003, with interfaces to python (compatible with ASE), and various other simulation packages, such as LAMMPS, CP2K, CASTEP, and others.
 QUIP is essentially a collection of objects and interfaces that contain and manipulate atomic configurations and interatomic potentials.

 The GAP implementation provides over 20 different descriptors, which can be used with two types of covariance functions, the squared exponential

 and the polynomial kernel

 To demonstrate the training, we provide a simple example, where we train GAP to reproduce the well-known Stillinger-Weber (SW) potential\cite{STILLINGER:1985vx} for silicon.
 We used a database of $\textrm{Si}_n$ silicon clusters, $n=7\ldots13$, sampled from a 2000 K molecular dynamics simulation.
 We used 600 configurations in total, with total energies and forces calculated using the SW potential.
 We used a combination of two- and three-body interactions, with a cutoff of 4.1~\AA.
-We used the command line
+We used the command line \\ \verb+ teach_sparse at_file+\verb+=+\verb+data_Si_SW.xyz descriptor_str={ \ + \\ \verb+ distance_2b cutoff=4.1 n_sparseX=250 covariance_type=ard_se theta_fac=0.5: \ + \\ \verb+ angle_3b cutoff=4.1 n_sparseX=500 covariance_type=ard_se theta_fac=0.5} \ + \\ \verb+ default_sigma={0.001 0.05 0.01} sparse_jitter=1.0e-8 e0=0.0 + \\ Table \ref{tbl:teach_sparse} summarises the command line arguments used in this example.